-The Office of the Associate Vice President of Facilities Operations and the University Safety Committee receive information from various offices/departments on campus, such as the University Police Department and Student Life.
-When of the Associate Vice President of Facilities Operations or University Safety Committee confirms that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the HBU community, they will collaborate to determine the content of the message and will use any or all of the systems available, to communicate to the HBU Community, or the appropriate segment, if the threat is limited to a particular building or segment of the population.
-The Office of the Associate Vice President of Facilities Operations and the University Safety Committee will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (Houston Baptist University Police Department, Houston Police, Fire, Ambulance, or other possible entity), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+When of the Associate Vice President of Facilities Operations or the HBU Chief of Police, or his designee believes that there is an emergency or dangerous situation that poses an immediate threat to the health or safety of some or all members of the HBU community, they will collaborate to determine the content of the alert message that is to be distributed, and will use any or all of the systems available, to communicate a warning to the HBU Community, or the appropriate segment, if the threat is limited to a particular building or segment of the population.
+The Office of the Associate Vice President of Facilities Operations or the HBU Chief of Police, or his designee, will, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (Houston Baptist University Police Department, Houston Police, Fire, Ambulance, or other possible entity), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.